flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

 - MAP:
     - Map mode: No weather display but ground information: Black for water, green for ground, and amber for cities and mountains.

-!!! attention ""
+!!! note ""
-    Currently only precipitation is available in the FBW A32NX for Microsoft Flight Simulator.
+    Currently only precipitation is available in the FBW A32NX for for Microsoft Flight Simulator.

 ###  TILT

 This allows tilting the radar antenna when MULTISCAN is MAN.
 Zero uses the horizon reference from the IRS.

-!!! attention ""
+!!! note ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently not available in the FBW A32NX for Microsoft Flight Simulator.

 ### MULTISCAN

 - AUTO:
-    - Controls radar antenna tilt automatically combining two scans from different angles to optimize weather detection and minimize ground clutter.
+    - Controls radar antenna tilt automatically combineing two scans from different angles to optimize weather detection and minimize ground clutter.
 - MAN:
     - Manually adjust radar antenna tilt using the TILT knob.

-!!! attention ""
+!!! note ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.
+    Currently not available in the FBW A32NX for Microsoft Flight Simulator.

 ### GCS (Ground Clutter Suppression)